 Be prepared to practice patience.
 Turkey hunting takes a lot of patience.
 Spring turkey hunting involves less patience, as you make hen turkey sounds to try to get a gobbler to come to you.
 Turkeys do not mate in the fall, though, so you will have to patiently engage in stand hunting.
 Stand hunting involves finding a spot and then waiting for the turkey to come to you.

 Since you will at some point be hunting turkeys in the spring, you must become familiar with the several devices used to make a turkey sound.
 There are two main types.
 One is called a friction call, which is produced by rubbing two surfaces together.
 The other is a mouth call.
-This occurs when air is either inhaled or exhaled.
-A third type of caller, a shaker, creates a “gobble” noise when you shake it in a rapid motion.
+This occurs when the air is either inhaled or exhaled.
+The third type of caller, a shaker, creates a “gobble” noise when you shake it in a rapid motion.

 Regardless of which type of call you will be using, you must practice the call diligently.
 You will also learn a lot by listening to the turkeys themselves.
 They are the best examples to follow.
 Listen to live turkeys or a calling recording.
 You can also get help by contacting an experienced turkey hunter.
 Turkeys are capable of making more than two dozen different calls.
 Most hunters, however, can only notice about 10.
 Their sounds include the yelp, the cluck, the purr, the cackle, and the most familiar sound of them all, the gobble.
 Make yourself familiar with each of these turkey calls.